lukateg/strength-age/README.md

 test fast clicks on submit buttons that do not have disabled props edit lesson has no submit button

-in bottom left corner in menu button should be "quick start" that redirects to a quick demo and instructions about the app usage and release notes that follows versions and updates

------- PLAN
--- add permisions so user can access only its own content -- resi sve do payments
--- pocisti bagove
--- vidi payments i free tier i pustaj prod
--- ostavi ovo na devu i kreci sa sharingom
+TODO:
+-- add  "..." for lesson item in list that has a dropdown with delete and edit -- on edit class/lesson implement delete class/lesson button -- add "..." for each pdf and implement delete or edit logic "check if edit can edit text in the uploadThing

+PLAN:
-PRE OVOGA MORAS POCISTITI SVE STO STOJI U NAPOMENAMA GORE -- Add delete and edit
+-- Add delete and edit
--- add modals on all needed actions
+-- create beautiful destructive and positive buttons -- add permisions so user can access only its own content -- add modals on all needed actions
--- maybe add settings page
+-- add additional info prompt when generating the test -- add settings page
+-- handle case when LLM is not working
 -- Add analytics
 -- add payments
+-- add free tier permission system
+-- pocisti bagove
--- check free tier plan and work out permisions and free plan
+-- check free tier plan and work out permisions and free plan for max classes, lessons, pdfs in mb, tests and ai token calls -- in bottom left corner in menu button should be "quick start" that redirects to a quick demo and instructions about the app usage and release notes that follows versions and updates
+-- release to prod
+-- wait for the analytics results and think about the compex permisions and test sharing and start sprint 2

+SETTINGS PAGE
+-- in settings page add TEST SETTINGs (setting up if user wants all questions on one page, or he wants pagination) -- in settings page add TEST SETTINGS (if user wants to have only one question true when multiple questions) -- in settings page add ANSWER REQUIRED (if user wants to be able to submit test with answers that are not answered) -- in settings page add I DONT KNOW (if user wants to have don't know answer when multiple question)

 MAYBE IN FUTURE
--- in settings page add TEST SETTINGs (setting up if user wants all questions on one page, or he wants pagination) -- in settings page add TEST SETTINGS (if user wants to have only one question true when multiple questions) -TEST GENERATION
+-TEST GENERATION
 -- add additional prompt section to test generation so user can add additional instruction for test -- add importing previous tests when generating test so AI knows not to generate same questions